kevinpmcc/CV/README.md

 #### Managing Complex Projects
   As global Instructional Design (ID) Project Manager for new Fire tablet launch training, supported ID team in creation of global single source learning objects for 3000+ learners in 10 marketplaces including 7 languages.

-  I came on to projects at an early stage building use cases,
+  I came on to projects at an early stage building use cases generally about 2-3 months before products were launched when there still was not set final feature set.
+Assigning resources ahead of time with the knowledge that all timeframes could change, feature sets could change and

 #### Determined
   Prior to starting Makers I had a fear of blogging and social media in general.